Skip to content

 Copying NirCmd to Windows Directory

-Now use the below command line to start the Registry Editor elevated and under the SYSTEM account:
+Now utilize the following command line to initiate the Registry Editor elevated and within the Local System Account:

 nircmd.exe elevatecmd runassystem c:\windows\regedit.exe